isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 Work pass holders will need to show proof of vaccination.
 If the vaccination certificate is not in English, it should be translated to English and notarised.

 #### 3. My Construction/Marine Shipyard/Process (CMP) Work Permit/S Pass holder has been fully vaccinated.
-Why can’t I submit an entry application to bring him into Singapore?
+When can I submit an entry application to bring him into Singapore?

-Due to the need to reschedule workers from [Category III or IV countries/regions](/wphl/shn-and-swab-summary), new entry applications can only be accepted for helpers and confinement nannies who remained in [Category I or II countries/regions](/wphl/shn-and-swab-summary) for 14 consecutive days before arrival.
-We understand these measures are difficult for employers and seek understanding on the need for control measures to keep Singapore safe.
-We are working towards allowing new applications at a later date.
+From 15 Oct 2021, we will be accepting entry approval applications for fully vaccinated S Pass and Work Permit holders from CMP sectors entering Singapore from [Category III or IV countries/regions](/wphl/shn-and-swab-summary) .
+Entry approval slots will be limited, and pass holders may have to wait about three to six months before they can enter Singapore.

 #### 4. I am medically ineligible for vaccination.
 How can I appeal to be exempted from the vaccination condition for entry?
 You may appeal for an [exemption from the vaccination condition for entry](https://form.gov.sg/#!/610b4fe79eba440012bddce5), supported by a doctor’s memo.
 You will need to obtain the exemption before applying for entry approval.